rifat-22/ddpg-td3-mobile-robot/README.md

 </p>

-**The implementation of this method has been accepted for ICRA 2022 and published in IEEE RA-L:**
+**The implementation of this method has been accepted and published in IEEE RA-L:**

 Some more information about the implementation is available [here](https://ieeexplore.ieee.org/document/9645287?source=authoralert)